-14. Do you need to provide a POA or any other documents of the claim to the Court?
+14. Do you need to provide a POA, or any other documents of the claim to the Court?

-No, we do not need a POA, Ukrainian advocates may represent claimant's interests in a court and the State Enforcement Service of Ukraine (bailiff service) on basis of an Advocate's Warrant (however the advocate shall keep the Legal Agreement between the advocate and the Client in original) .
+No, we do not need a POA, Ukrainian advocates may represent claimant's interests in a court and the State Enforcement Service of Ukraine (bailiff service) on basis of an Advocate's Warrant being submitted along with extract from the Legal Agreement certified by the advocate and by his Client.

 We need all documents relating to the claim, which are in possession of the claimant, - the presence of the written evidences may help to avoid a payment of counter-security to the Court.